 Kussart believes that individuals who are not involved in GLCCA would truly be surprised by all the membership benefits.
 “There are a lot of educational and networking opportunities with both agencies and vendor partners that can help members grow within the industry.
 The GLCCA also gives members a platform for their concerns to be heard.
 But I think the biggest surprise might be the passion of those who are involved and thoroughly invested in the association.
 While we might all compete for some of the same clients or business sectors, we want each other to succeed.
 It is really a family atmosphere and people are always willing to lend support.
 With the cost of doing business in our industry, we all need to help each other become better.
 The GLCCA allows us to do that.”

-While she admittedly spends more time then she probably should at her business, when Pauline has free time, she loves to garden and cook.
+While Pauline admittedly spends more time then she probably should at her business, when she has free time, she loves to garden and cook.
 “In another world, I would have been a master gardener or maybe a chef.”
 She is also an avid reader (her favorite genres are legal thrillers and history) and an active community volunteer, a practice she brings to her leadership at The Stark Collection Agency.
 “Each year all of our team members pick a charity that they would like us to get involved with.
 We have a drawing to choose which ones we will support.
 I believe it is so important to give back.”
 It’s a philosophy that we at the GLCCA are so thankful she holds!